Natalie Kennedy Integrative Arts Psychotherapist and Counsellor

 The Continuing Professional Development I have focused on recently has been on dealing with trauma that is passed on from generation to generation, and 'Parts work' which looks at the individual parts of us that perform a service or function (which we may not like).
 For example the parts of us that are self destructive, critical and/or punishing.

-Currently I work as an Arts Psychotherapist in private practice with adults and in a fostering charity offering therapeutic services to carers.
+Currently I work as an Arts Psychotherapist in private practice with adults.
 In the last few years I have been facilitating a training and support package on 'Therapeutic Fostering'.
-I also deliver training and work as a trainer at City Lit.
+I am a tutor at City Lit and an assessor at IATE.

 Prior to this, I worked as an Honorary Psychotherapist in the NHS, offered time limited therapy in a University Counselling Service and a Women's Domestic and Sexual Violence agency.
 I have also worked as a therapist in the private, community, education and voluntary/charity sectors.
 Roles have included: Schools Counselling Manager, Freelance Programme Writer and Independent Fostering Panel Member.